CharakaJith/coursework_02_20200241_w1810001/README.md

   - It also supports relationships between tables (one-to-many, many-to-many), making it suitable for complex data models.
 - A `user` table is used to store user credentials and related information.
 - The `follow` table is used to track the following relationships between users.
-- The `post` table is used to store blog posts published by users, while the `comment` and `react` tables track the comments, likes, and dislikes associated with each post.
+- The `post` table is used to store blog posts published by users, while the `comment` and `like` tables track the comments, likes, and dislikes associated with each post.
 - `country` and `currency` tables are used to store and manage session-related data where applicable.
 - The database schema remains consistent across environments unless explicitly modified.